kamuren/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home - change to the home directory 3-listfiles - display current directory content in long format 4-listmorefiles - display files including the hidden ones in long format
+2-bring_me_home - change to the home directory 3-listfiles - display current directory content in long format 4-listmorefiles - display files including the hidden ones in long format 5-listfilesdigitonly - display long format with users and groups in numbers